aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 * **Janya Raga**: A *Janya* Raga is a derived Raga from a Melakarta or a Janaka Raga.
 The derived scale could be Sampoorna (heptatonic), Shadava (hexatonic) or Oudava (pentatonic).
 Also, note that Janya Ragas can be asymmetric.
 For example, it could be Audava while ascending and Shadava while descending.
 Other combinations of Aarohi and Avarohi patterns are also possible.

+Melakarta or Janaka Raga : Scale of Shankarabharanam: **Sa Re Ga ma Pa Dha Ni Sa'** Janya Raga : Scale of Hamsadhwani: **Sa Re Ga Pa Ni Sa'** (by dropping ma and Dha from Shankarabharnam)

 `audio: /assets/10-hamsadhwani-janya.mp3`
 <p align="center"><em>Sample 10.
 Hamsadhwani scale which is a Janya of Shankarabharanam (refer to Sample 5)</em></p>

+Compare Sample 5 and Sample 10, and note your observations.

+Please note that it may be possible to derive the same Janya scale from another Melakarta.
+The choice is usually determined by the Lakshya of the Janya Raga.

 ## Summary